zackman0010/grafana/CONTRIBUTING.md

 # Contributing to Grafana

-Thank you for your interest in contributing to Grafana!
+Thank you for your interest in contributing to Grafana\!
 We welcome all people who want to contribute in a healthy and constructive manner within our community.
 To help us create a safe and positive community experience for all, we require all participants to adhere to the [Code of Conduct](CODE_OF_CONDUCT.md).

 This document is a guide to help you through the process of contributing to Grafana.